AbhiGowdaIndia/Bank-Note-Authentication/README.md

 # Bank-Note-Authentication
 Bank note authentication using machine learning.
+It is a complete end-to-end project.

 The data set is available in kaggle.